Why Repair Matters: The Genocidal Legacy Of Chattel Slavery

 116 Higman, pp.69-71

 The emancipation of the enslaved in Suriname significantly hurt the sugar industry, which led to an economic recession in the years following.123 Suriname gradually shifted to other extractive industries as the major source of its GDP, with mining accounting for almost 50% of the country’s public sector revenue, and gold accounting for more than 80% of the country’s total exports.124 Because of this, Suriname’s economy remains vulnerable to exogenous shocks, as seen by the recession of 2016 in which GDP contracted by 9%.125 Although there has since been some economic recovery, the lack of development in other sectors leaves Suriname at risk of other external economic shocks and vulnerable to more human damage.
-The average mortality rate for persons aged 5-14 years was 3.9 (per 1,000 persons) in 2022 when compared to a rate of 0.76 (per 1,000) in the Netherlands during the same period.126 Suriname’s rate of suicide is also among the highest in the world with a rate of 25.9 suicides per 100,000 people.127 This is a part of a reality that experiences the lived consequences of colonialism, as well as urgently illustrates the need for repair to invest in sustainable futures for all.
+The average mortality rate for persons aged 5-14 years was 3.9 (per 1,000 persons) in 2022 when compared to a rate of 0.76 (per 1,000) in the Netherlands during the same period.126 Suriname’s rate of suicide is also among the highest in the world with a rate of 23.6 suicides per 100,000 people.127 These are a few of the consequences of colonialism, which urgently illustrate the need for repair to invest in sustainable futures for all.
 Reparations for the historical genocide and post-colonial underdevelopment would significantly benefit Suriname’s social and economic landscape.

 Footnotes: